logzio/logz-docs/_source/user-guide/accounts/homepage.md

 You can set a custom landing page to view whenever you log into your Logz.io account.

-The landing page can be any dashboard, service, and object from your Logs, Metrics, or Tracing accounts.
+The landing page can be any screen, dashboard, and visualization from your Logs, Metrics, or Tracing accounts.

 #### Set up your landing page